saltstack-formulas/git-annex-formula/README.rst

 =================

 A salt formula that installs and configures git-annex from haskell sources.
 Tested on Debian but with correct dependency packages the formula should work on any platform haskell runs.
+Configuration requires setting a version.
+Git annex is only recompiled and reinstalled if versions do not match or no git annex is found.

 .. note::